> What's the difference between "Quick Custom" and "Full Custom"?

 There are no minimums.
-You can customize and purchase just one garment and ideally you choose stock patterns and processes, stock colors and finishings.
+You can do full custom and purchase just one garment but ideally you choose stock patterns and processes, stock colors and finishings.
 Understandably, if you desire custom drafted patterns, non-stock finishings and merino dyed to a specific pantone colors we can only do that economically if you order a larger, set number of pieces.
-In theory, that can still be just 1 piece, but that'll cost ya.
+In theory, that could still be just 1 piece, but that'll cost ya.
 Another case of less (garments) is more (cost).
 Garments are discounted by volume.

 > What are your volume discounts?

 Discounts for custom orders from in-stock materials are, in general*, at 6, 13, 26, 51, 101, 251+ pieces. *this is true 99% of the time.

 > Can I order wool custom dyed to a specific pantone color?